tumagonx/nwjs_docs_old/Transparency.md

 ```params
 --disable-gpu --force-cpu-draw"
 ```
-the click through is only supported for **frameless**, **non resizable** frame, though it might work for other configuration, depending on the OS
+the click through is only supported for **frameless**, **non resizable** frame, though it might work for other configuration, depending on the OS.
+Click through only works if the alpha value in the pixel is 0